 - Poor readability

-It also analyzes your existing blog content and provides specific recommendations on what’s missing to help you outrank the competition.
+It also analyzes your existing blog content and provides specific recommendations on what to improve to outrank the competition.

 Best,